Abuse and Neglect at Muskegon County Jail

 When I left the jail, my mother and daughter started crying when they saw how sickly I looked.

-► Read Michelle Semelbauer's declaration
+► Read Michelle Semelbauer's Statement

 I have been incarcerated multiple times at the Muskegon County Jail in the last three years.
 From the cat walk male guards and trustees can see women changing and using the toilet in their cells.
 I have been viewed in various stages of undress by male guards.